Valens-dot/community-food-waste-predictor/README.md

 # community-food-waste-predictor
-# Repository used for testing AI course idea"
+Repository used for testing AI course idea